 16.2.5 SPECIAL EVENT TRIGGER

-The Special Event Trigger allows periodic ADC measurements without software intervention, using the TRIGSEL bits of the AADCON2 register.
-When this trigger occurs, the GO/DONE bit is set by hardware from one of the following sources:
+The Special Event Trigger of the CCPx module allows periodic ADC measurements without software intervention.
+When this trigger occurs, the GO/DONE bit is set by hardware and the Timer1 counter resets to zero.